 It wasn’t until I landed on disability in my early 20s and was given 24 hours to live with c-diff colitis that I stopped in my tracks and I knew something wasn’t right here.
 I decided to go beyond Western medicine and dive into a decade of understanding gut health in hopes to heal myself, get off the cocktail of pills I was put on by doctors, and learn how to actually enjoy food again without looking pregnant after eating.

 What I discovered was fascinating.
 Seventy to eighty percent of our immune system is located in our gut, which is a pretty big deal when you think about it.
 That means, if you experience recurring colds, the flu, arthritis, asthma, eczema, autoimmune disease, thyroid issues and more, your gut is the place to start.
 Why?
-Well, if you’re gut isn’t healthy, you won’t be healthy.
-Simple as that.
+Well, if your gut isn’t healthy, you won’t be healthy.
+It's as simple as that.
 So, what causes our guts to be so unhealthy?

 Signs of a Healthy Gut

 - You rarely experience gas, cramps, bloating or pain after eating.

 - You have at least 1 healthy bowel movement per day.

 - You’re energized instead of feeling lethargic and depleted after eating a meal.

 - Your stomach is not bloated after a meal.

 - You do not notice undigested food in your stool.

 Some people experience numerous symptoms when they have an unhealthy gut while others may only experience one of the below symptoms.
 This list is not to scare you!
 That’s the last thing we want to do here.
 This list is to make you aware that the symptoms below that you may be treating with an over-the-counter pill may actually have a deeper root cause that needs to be addressed.